colenocks/space-exploration-journal/README.md

 ## Features

-- Select multiple planets for exploration using a user-friendly dropdown.
+- Select multiple planets to explore using a user-friendly dropdown or a random select generator.
-- Simulate rocket launches for each selected planet, recording the date and time of each trip.
+- Simulate rocket launches for the selected planet, recording the date and time of each trip.
 - Collect and visualize data through stacked bar charts using Chart.js.
 - Display the most visited planets and the total number of images collected each month.